10 Decision Rules

 Now we move from the simple OneR algorithm to a more complex procedure using rules with more complex conditions consisting of several features: Sequential Covering.

 Sequential covering is a general procedure that repeatedly learns a single rule to create a decision list (or set) that covers the entire dataset rule by rule.
-Many rule-learning algorithms are variants of the sequential covering algorithm.
-This chapter introduces the main recipe and uses RIPPER, a variant of the sequential covering algorithm for the examples.
+Many rule-learning algorithms are part of the sequential covering family.
+This chapter introduces the main recipe and uses RIPPER, a variant of the sequential covering algorithm, for the examples.

 The idea is simple: First, find a good rule that applies to some of the data points.
-Remove all data points which are covered by the rule.
+Remove all data points that are covered by the rule.
 A data point is covered when the conditions apply, regardless of whether the points are classified correctly or not.
-Repeat the rule-learning and removal of covered points with the remaining points until no more points are left or another stop condition is met.
+Repeat the rule-learning and removal of covered points with the remaining points until no more points are left, or another stop condition is met.
 The result is a decision list.
-This approach of repeated rule-learning and removal of covered data points is called “separate-and-conquer”.
+This approach of repeated rule-learning and removal of covered data points is called “separate-and-conquer.”

 Suppose we already have an algorithm that can create a single rule that covers part of the data.
 The sequential covering algorithm for two classes (one positive, one negative) works like this: